 Students should have developed a good relationship with their advising chair and committee by the time of the exam.
 It is helpful if the student can give the chair a relatively firm idea of where their dissertation work is headed.
 It has also been found useful for the student to write a one-page description of their thoughts that might be shared with the advisory committee.
-As stated previously, a concept paper (located here Concept Paper Format) would be very useful in formulating exam questions that are most relevant to the student's interests and needs.
+As stated previously, a concept paper would be very useful in formulating exam questions that are most relevant to the student's interests and needs.